Relative Error of Scaled Poisson Approximation via Stein's Method: Abstract

 \section{Abstract}

 We study the accuracy of \emph{a scaled Poisson approximation} to the weighted sum of independent Poisson random variables, focusing on in particular the relative error of the tail distribution.
-We establish a moderate deviation bound on the approximation error using a modified Stein-Chen method.
-Numerical experiments are also presented to demonstrate the quality of the approximation.
+A bound on the relative approximation error is established using a modified Stein-Chen method.